Bon Jovi 2020 album review

 In summary:

-Bon Jovi re-wrote this album during lockdown, hoping to capture a troubling time on record.
-Unfortunately it also captures them at their post-Sambora worst.
+Bon Jovi wanted to capture the troubling lockdown period on record, but unfortunately, it also captures them at their post-Sambora worst.

 2020 receives 3/11.